barotto/IBMulator/README.md

 ### Why GCC 4.9?
 Isn't the 4.8 version included with Ubuntu 14.04 enough?

-IBMulator is written in C++11 and uses std::regex to filter out unwanted file types from the floppy selection window.
-GCC added proper support to std::regex only from the 4.9 version.
+IBMulator is written in C++11 and uses std::regex, e.g. to filter out unwanted file types from the floppy selection window.
+GCC added proper support to std::regex only starting from the 4.9 version.
-If you are using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA, as I did.
+If you are using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA.

 ### libRocket